testingisdocumenting/znai/znai-docs/documentation/snippets/api-parameters.md

     roles.description, String, role description
     ```

-Note: you still need to explicitly define `root` entry like `person` in the example above
+Note: when using this approach it is necessary to explicitly define a `root` entry, such as `person` in this example.

 ```api-parameters
 sessionId, Integer, session Id